5jt/dyalog-cookbook/manuscript/04-Logging .md

 ∇
 ~~~

 Note that we now log the full command line.
-In an application that receives its parameters from the command line this is important to do.
+In an application that receives its parameters from the command line, this is important to do.

 ## Improvements to our code